Weekend Campouts - Troop 86

 • Try to arrive 10 before our departure time

-Campout Summary Email
+Campout Summary Communication Details

 Each event is different and will include varying activities.
 Scouts should therefore use this information to tailor their packing lists as needed.

-Shortly after the campout is announced, the troop will post an online sign-up or provide a sign-up sheet at troop meetings.
 This is an important planning tool that is used to determine activity plans, meals, and ensure that an adequate number of adult leaders are available to attend the event.
 Please RSVP as early and as accurately as possible.
 Also, note that it is equally helpful to let the troop know who is NOT able to attend.

 We want all of our Scouts to attend our weekend campout event, so we will never turn away last-minute sign ups.
 That said, we appreciate your cooperation in signing up before the deadline, as it helps to avoid extra planning efforts to account for last-minute changes.